Playoff Game Preview: Orlando Solar Bears vs. South Carolina Stingrays

 - Playoff Game Preview: Orlando Solar Bears vs. South Carolina Stingrays - Orlando Solar Bears

-- Thunder Falls in Game 3 to Eagles, 4-2 - Wichita Thunder
+- Thunder Tries to Force Series Back to Air Capital - Wichita Thunder

-- Eagles Push Wichita to Brink of Elimination with 4-2 Win - Colorado Eagles
+- Thunder Stave off Elimination with 6-0 Win over Colorado - Colorado Eagles

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.